igorwojda/kotlin-coding-challenges/README.md

 ## How to run the tests?

 Open `ProblemName.kt` file for a specific problem.
 There will be a single class with `Test` suffix (`ProblemNameTest`).
-Click on the green circle with green arrow on the left of method name (runs single test) or test class name (run all tests in Test class).
+Click on the green green arrow on the left of method name (runs single test) or test class name (run all tests in Test class).
 After running the test you can rerun last configuration using `Run command` (`⌘ + R`).

 # Coding puzzles